quickhand/pymframe-wordpress/README.md

 ##What is it?

-Pymframe integrates NPR's excellent pym.js library into Wordpress.
+Pymframe is a preposterously simple Wordpress integration of NPR's excellent pym.js library (http://blog.apps.npr.org/pym.js/).

 Pym.js allows for responsive iFrames by allowing a parent page and iframed child page to communicate.
 The child page communicates its height and the parent page adjusts the iframe's height accordingly.